sigasi/sigasi_insights/content/releasenotes/sigasi-2.4.md

     -   Double clicking unresolved instantiations moves your cursor to the instantiation location\
         ![Unresolved nodes](/img/releasenotes/2.4/hierarchyuximprovements.png "Unresolved nodes")
--   Error marker for “Port map is Incomplete” now underlines <code>port map</code> instead of the last port mapping
+-   Error marker for "Port map is Incomplete" now underlines <code>port map</code> instead of the last port mapping
 -   The declare signal **quickfix** of signals in **port maps** now uses the datatype of the corresponding port